 If the primary purpose of the zone project is to make improvements to, or rehabilitate, the existing building, and any expansion of the existing building is only incidental to the larger project, the zone project will not be considered an expansion for purposes of this limitation.
 If the expansion project limitation applies, complete the following worksheet to calculate the amount to enter on this line:

-1. Total eligible
+- 1. Total eligible investment income 1

-investment income I

-2. Square footage added by project22
+- 2. Square footage added by project....2

-3. Total square footage of building after expansion3

-4. Divide line 2 by line 34
+- 4. Divide line 2 by line 34

-5. Investment income exemption.
+- 5. Investment income exemption.
 Multiply line 1 by line 4.
-Enter this amount on

-line 16 of Part 15
+Enter this amount on line 16 of Part 1......5

-Instructions for Part 2 Business purchase or expansion tax credit
+Business purchase or expansion tax credit